tnebes/sme/README.md

 This project is a rewrite of an original 2001 tool called `Gunnie`, reverse-engineered and implemented in modern C# with a cross-platform UI.

+## Purpose

+The purpose of this tool is to allow users to 'unlock' Stronghold Crusader maps so they can be opened and edited in the Map editor of the game.

 ## Features

 - **Unlock Maps:** Modify a map file to allow it to be opened and edited in the official Stronghold map editor.